 As an advocating organisation, CCI consults with the Belarusian authorities to support the implementation of the UN Conventions on the Rights of the Child and the Rights of Persons with Disabilities.
 The mechanism for the advancement across all CCI's De-institutionalisation work is an Oversight Committee, which is bound by an agreed Memorandum of Understanding for all stakeholders.
-There were no Oversight Committee meetings in 2022.
+There was one Oversight Committee Meeting in 2023.